alaptseu/insomnia-plugin-authtoken/README.md

  ### To install plugin manually
  1) Checkout this repository;
- 2) Copy source code to insomnia plugins directory:
+ 2) Copy source code to insomnia plugins directory(see paths below);
+ 3) Create environment variables(see structure above) with your values;

  - ___MacOS_:__ ~/Library/Application\ Support/Insomnia/plugins/